Reviews You Can Rely On

 Key Hiking Essentials

 When we brainstormed what facets to test for, we knew that all of them would be performance-based.
-Long-term comfort, stretch, airiness, and added resistances are the recommended fundamentals of a great pair of hiking shorts.
-Keeping these in mind will help you determine the technicality and bottom-line value.
+Long-term comfort, stretch, airiness, versatility, and construction quality are the recommended fundamentals of a great pair of hiking shorts.
+Keeping these in mind will help you determine the technicality and bottom-line value of each pair you consider.

 Over the years, we've tested a range of inseam lengths from super short to knee-length coverage.
 We feel the prime comfort zone for length to be between 5 and 10 inches.
 If the material is thin and flexible, inseam length doesn't particularly matter.
 If the material is on the thicker side, or if the cut of the design is slim (as opposed to a relaxed fit), then this is when inseam length can become a detriment to comfort and mobility.